thomashaertel/MultiSpinner/README.md

 #### From maven central

-To use crouton within your maven build simply add
+To use MultiSpinner within your maven build simply add

 ```xml
 <dependency>